ktonini/reviewGrid/README.md

 # ReviewGrid

-ReviewGrid is a PHP-based image gallery application that allows users to view, comment on, and star images.
-It features a unique user identification system based on IP addresses.
+ReviewGrid is a lightweight, single-file PHP application designed for quick and easy image gallery creation.
+It's built to be ephemeral and portable, allowing users to instantly create an interactive gallery from any folder of images.

 ## Features

-- Image gallery with responsive grid layout
-- Modal view for individual images
-- Commenting system for images
-- Star/unstar functionality for favorite images
-- Download option for images
-- Responsive design for various screen sizes
+- Minimal setup: Just place the PHP file in any directory with images
+- Self-contained: All generated data is stored within a `_data` folder for easy management
+- Instant gallery creation: Automatically generates a gallery from images in the directory
+- JSON-based data storage: Uses a simple JSON file as a lightweight database
-- User identification and assignment based on IP address allows for persistent user actions (comments, stars) without login
+- User identification by IP: Allows for persistent user actions without login
+- Interactive features: Commenting and starring functionality
+- Responsive design: Adapts to various screen sizes for optimal viewing
+- Easy cleanup: Remove the PHP file and `_data` folder to revert to the original image directory

+ReviewGrid is perfect for quickly sharing and reviewing sets of images, whether for personal use, client presentations, or collaborative projects.
+Its self-contained nature means you can easily move, copy, or delete the gallery without complex setup or teardown procedures.

 ## Installation